 Boston’s women’s tackle football team will play in National Championship on July 13th

-BOSTON — July 2, 2019 — The Boston Renegades (9-0) are heading to the Women’s Football Alliance (WFA) National Championship for a third consecutive year after a dominating performance against the D.C.
+BOSTON — The Boston Renegades (9-0) are heading to the Women’s Football Alliance (WFA) National Championship for a third consecutive year after a dominating performance against the D.C.
 Divas on June 29th in Revere, MA.
 Facing their rivals for the third time this season, the Renegades took a commanding and early lead against D.C., and never let up on their way to a 66-20 victory.
+The National Championship takes place on July 13th at the Colorado School of Mines in Golden, Colorado.

 A major key to the success was Ruth Matta (RB #22), who joined the Renegades this season from UK’s Birmingham Lions.
 The running back has been an explosive component to the Renegades’ offense, rushing for 842 yards on 77 carries, but knows that her season is far from over.